khaled-moussa/khaled-moussa/README.md

 # 💫 About Me

 ✨ Passionate about learning and improving every day
-💼 Currently working in banking & finance
+💼 Building scalable backend applications with Laravel & PHP
-📚 Interested in Accounting, HR, Finance & Technology
+📚 Interested in Backend Development, APIs, Databases & Clean Architecture
 🌍 Based in Egypt
 🎯 Goal: Build a strong professional and technical career